garret45/MyThoughts/README.md

 The structure should be something like
 * Hypothisis in the form of fundamental theoretical assertions
-* Individual total change of effort as a means of
+* Individual total change of effort
+* Methods of analysis